A Residential Permit allows a registered residential vehicle to park at a residential property on:

 - a street that is immediately parallel with the street listed on the permit.

-- community land uses
+- community/public land uses (parks, community centres etc)

-- off street car parks
+- off-street public car parks

 *Council defines a Residential property as being a property that is used 100 per cent for residential purposes.